coveredinc/security-scan-toolbox/README.md

 # security-scan-toolbox

 **security-scan-toolbox** is a Docker image that packages multiple security scanning tools into a single, easy-to-use container.
-A built-in dispatcher binary routes your command-line arguments to the appropriate scanner, letting you quickly assess your Docker images for vulnerabilities using your host’s configuration and credentials.
+The recommended scans generally all align with Stride requirements, although there are additional scans available as well.

 ---